Table of Contents

 Frequently Asked Questions

-Not all contracts will require a witness.
-For example, a simple agreement between two parties likely will not require a witness, although it is in your best interest to have one.
-However, certain contracts will require a witness.
-For example, a deed or a will both require witnesses.
-In the latter case, a witness is required under law to confirm that the correct party has signed the contract and for the agreement to be legally binding and thus, without a witness signature, the document may not be legally enforceable.
+Not all contracts need a witness.
+For example, a simple agreement between two parties likely will not need a witness, although it is in your best interest to have one.
+However, certain contracts will need a witness.
+For example, a deed or a will both need witnesses.
+In the latter case, the law requires a witness to confirm that the correct party has signed the contract and for the agreement to be legally binding.
+Without a witness signature, the document may not be legally enforceable.

 We appreciate your feedback – your submission has been successfully received.